cmoustakas/SchedulerTask/README.md

-#  Multithreaded Task Scheduler
+🧵 Multithreaded Task Scheduler

-This repository implements a **multithreaded task scheduler** in C++.
-It supports both **one-off** and **recurring tasks**, prioritizing them based on a custom scheduling policy.
+This repository implements a high-performance, multithreaded task scheduler in C++.
+It supports both one-off and recurring tasks and prioritizes execution based on priority level and deadline urgency.

-##  Features
+ Features

--  Support for one-time tasks.
+    One-off Task Scheduling — Submit individual tasks with optional deadlines.

--  Support for recurring tasks with fixed intervals.
+    Recurring Task Scheduling — Schedule periodic tasks with millisecond precision.

--  Internally managed thread pool with:
+    Prioritized Execution — Tasks are executed based on:

-  - A **task dispatcher thread** for executing scheduled tasks.
+        Priority level (high, medium, low),

-  - A **recurring task poller thread** that periodically enqueues recurring jobs.
+        Deadline tightness (earlier deadlines first).

--  **Priority-based execution**:
+    Custom Worker Thread Pool — Threads are preallocated, reducing dynamic memory and thread creation overhead.

-  - Tasks are prioritized first by user-defined **priority level**.
+    Execution Metrics — Automatically collects and prints min, max, mean, and variance of task latency at destruction.

-  - Ties are resolved by the **tightest deadline** (earliest to expire).
+    Efficient Synchronization — Uses std::condition_variable, std::mutex, and prefetching optimizations for low-latency execution.

-##  Architecture Overview
+📦 Overview

-When a `Scheduler` object is instantiated, two dedicated threads are launched:
+Upon construction of a Scheduler instance:

-1. **Task Execution Thread**
+    A thread pool is created to consume and execute scheduled tasks from a shared priority queue.

-   - Continuously monitors the task queue.
+    A separate thread polls recurring tasks and periodically enqueues them if their interval has expired.

-   - Picks and executes tasks in priority order.
+Execution Flow

-2. **Recurring Task Poller Thread**
+    Worker threads wait efficiently until tasks become available.

-   - Monitors registered recurring tasks.
+    When signaled, the most urgent task is popped and executed.

-   - Enqueues them into the task queue when their interval expires.
+    Recurring tasks are managed using a timestamp detector, triggering their enqueue when their interval has passed.

 ## 📦 Build Instructions